awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.md

  The following diagram illustrates the relationship between the cluster volume, the primary DB instance, and Aurora Replicas in an Aurora DB cluster\.

 ![\[Amazon Aurora Architecture\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/AuroraArch001.png)

+ The Aurora cluster illustrates the separation of compute capacity and storage\.
+For example, an Aurora configuration with only a single DB instance is still a cluster, because the underlying storage volume involves multiple storage nodes distributed across multiple Availability Zones \(AZs\)\.